 Solicitor (charging hourly rate): Total costs range from £2,000 to £3,000 for a negotiated financial settlement.
 And £30,000 (plus VAT) or more for a financial application that goes all the way to a contested final court hearing.
 Costs will depend on whether you’re trying to decide on care and support for your children, or to sort out your finances, or both.
 It’ll also depend on how much you and your ex-partner can agree between you and how complicated your circumstances are.

-Solicitor (charging fixed fee): Total costs for drawing up a consent order after an uncontested financial settlement could start at £250 (plus VAT).
+Solicitor (charging fixed fee): Total costs for drawing up a consent order after an uncontested financial settlement could start from £250 (plus VAT).
 There will be court fees on top of this, depending on what you agree with your solicitor.
 This won’t include negotiating how complex assets – for example, a pension – should be divided, or extra work if you and your ex-partner can’t agree a settlement.

 Collaborative family lawyer: Costs can be hard to estimate but could range from £8,000 to £15,000.